 Schematic with central IC component showing component properties

-If you can believe it, you’ve just created your very first schematic with Altium Designer!
+If you can believe it, you’ve just created your very first schematic with Altium !
 Give yourself a pat on the back since you’ve taken the first step towards PCB greatness.
 Save it all up under any name you’d like and then prepare for the next steps toward creating the physical PCB layout.

 While this is a very basic example of what the Altium schematic capture is capable of, there are a plethora of further online resources for utilizing the schematic capture tool to its optimized efficiency such as: